macrobiotus/antarctic_invertebrates/README.md

 ### Data preparation

 - `00_functions.R` - Helper functions for analysis.
-- `10_import_predictors.R` - Predictor import from `.csv` to `.Rdata`
+- `10_import_predictors.r` - Predictor import from `.csv` to `.Rdata`
-- `20_format_predictors.R` - Predictor filtering, naming, and type setting.
+- `20_format_predictors.r` - Predictor filtering, naming, and type setting.
+Export to `.Rdata`.
+- `25_rarify_phyloseq.r`- rarefaction of `./Zenodo/Rarefaction/18S_btable147_counts_default.biom`, using shell scripts, and storing this modified abundance inforemation in `./Zenodo/R_Objects/560_psob_18S_rarefied_filtered.RData`, thus substituting the read-in `./R_Objects/560_psob_18S_default_filtered.RData` (uncorrected abundance).
+Uses several shell scripts as documented in this script and the shell scripts:
+  - `0200_rarefy_alpha_18S.sh` - **rarefaction plots to calibrate and control rarefaction in the next steps.** Writes to folder `./Zenodo/Rarefaction/` with script number.
+Summary of input table is also provided.
+Source file is decontaminated `.biom` table from `bioms18S/18S_btable147_counts_default.biom` originally of `pcm_modelling` repository. `0000_*` config files in parent directory specify rarefaction parameters and path to Qiime environment.
+Based on Goods coverage, employing a rarefaction depth of ~1000 sequences will be enough to observe all expected taxa in a sample.
+Using this low values enables inclusion of samples from Mount Menzies. (`.pdf` renders of plots are stored in `./Zenodo/Documentation`) - **qiime mapping file is linked in from `pcm_modelling_mac`**
+  - `0300_rarefy_multi_18S.sh` - **perform multiple rarefactions for R analysis.** Rarefaction is used instead of other abundance methods corrections.
+A single rarefaction run gives varaible results if reapeated.
+There is no script to combine multiple OTU tables in Qiime 1.9.1 anymore since this may not be statistically valid.
+Thus, the input file has samples removed with less then 1000 sequences and OTUs removed with less then 100 sequences, input file is also "decontaminated".
+Rarefaction results should thus always give more or less similar results.
+Additionally, all 10 rarefaction runs are plotted individually in the next script (in R on arbirtray table is used).
+Based on the plots of the previous script a rarefaction depth of 1010 sequences is chosen.
+Lineage information is carried over from input file (uncurates).
+Empty Phylotypes are not removed from the input tables, to avoid potential downstream hick-ups due to inconsistent table dimensions.
+  - `0400_ckeck_multi_18S.sh` - **check rarefaction results in Qiime** since coverage differences are vast and rarefaction needs to be done at a low level, it is a good idea to have some plots for furture reference (e.g. during R coding).
+This script uses the results from `0300_rarefy_multi_18S.sh` and will generate barplots for each of the rarefaction results.
+Writes to `./Zenodo/Rarefaction/0400_plots` accordingly.
+There still seem to be ample invertebrates in all samples, so one can contine the analysis.

-- `30_format_phyloseq.R` - Input data has bee filtered to contain samples with more then 1000 sequences and Phylotypes with more then 100 sequences.
-This input data was generated in `pcm_modelling`, and documented in the overview diagrams.
-This script performs rarefaction, to a depth of 1010 sequences as established using Qiime tools (see lagacy sehll scripts below.)
-Nom-invertebrates not pertinent to the analysis are removed, sampling sites not pertinent to the analysis are removed.
-Formatted predictors are included, `phyloseq`slots are slighlty renamed for clarity in charts and coide of downstream analysis.
+- `30_format_phyloseq.r` - Input data has bee filtered to contain samples with more then 1000 sequences and Phylotypes with more then 100 sequences.
+Reads in `./Zenodo/R_Objects/560_psob_18S_rarefied_filtered.RData`, and writes out `.Rdata`with with script number.
+Non-invertebrates and invertebrates not pertinent to the analysis are removed, sampling sites not pertinent to the analysis are removed.
+Formatted predictors are included, `phyloseq` slots are slighlty renamed for clarity in charts and coide of downstream analysis.
+All empty phylotypes and samples are purged.
+Some counting and basic numbers are available from here.

 ### Analysis

-- nothing yet, but will be building on existing code
+- `40_main_analysis.r` - nothing new yet, but will be building on existing code

 ## Work progress

 ### Changelog
+- **03.10.2016** - created, tested and ran `25_rarify_phyloseq.r`, which took some time.
+Opened `40_main_analysis.r`.
 - **29.09.2016** - created and ran `0200_rarefy_alpha_18S.sh` and  `0300_rarefy_multi_18S.sh`.
 - **30.09.2016** - created and ran `0400_ckeck_multi_18S.sh`, checked `10_import_predictors.R`, and  `20_format_predictors.R`, deleted unused documentation, started `30_format_phyloseq.R`.
 - **02.09.2016** - there is currently no way to export properly formatted `.biom` tables to the shell (some function may be available in R package `biomformat`).
 All shell scripts and R warappers for shell scripts where moved to scratch.
 Doing rarefaction with `phyloseq` within R instead.

 ### Todo
-- [ ] finish `30_format_phyloseq.R`
 - [ ] design main analysis file
 - [ ] update R scripts in overview file
 - [ ] use MDS plot to inform on sample variability
-- [ ] Draw NMDS plots in `ggplo2()` as described in bookmarks?
+- [ ] Draw NMDS plots in `ggplot2()` as described in bookmarks?
 - [ ] The analysis approach of Wang _et al._ 2012 could be tried, as it looks to give promising results.
 Otherwise perhaps mail Warton?
 - [ ] clean repository for submission (separate code and data as much as possible)
 - [ ] remove files unrelated to this manuscript to local one this project is coded and or adjust `.gitignore` file.

 ### Done
+- [x] finished `25_rarify_phyloseq.r`
+- [x] finished `30_format_phyloseq.R`
 - [x] tried rarefaction in Qiime and re-integration into R: no way to export `.biom` files to shell for Qiime.
 All Qiime work on `.biom` tables has to happen before R import.
 - [x] extend generate todo list from below and resort this file
 - [x] implement rarefaction at suitable depth